CrearDev1/BaSP-A2022-Etapa-1/Week-01/README.md

     -In section with text add image
     -Creat form and ad radio buttons , input text and email , and text area -Save in git.

+    -Create a new article were i put two section one for mision and other for history -Add h3 for a title of mision and history
+    -Add h2 for a title of article
+    -Add image for each section.
+    -Save git.